taocpp/PEGTL/doc/Install-Guide.md

 The `Makefile` is as simple as possible, but should manage to build the examples and unit tests on Linux with GCC and on macOS with Clang (as supplied by Apple).
-When running into problems using other combinations, please consult the `Makefile` for customising the build process.
+When running into problems using other combinations, please consult the `Makefile` for customizing the build process.

 ## Embedding the PEGTL